RConsortium/isc-proposal/README.md

 This repository comes with a GitHub actions setup to automatically render your proposal to HTML and PDF formats.
 To take advantage of it, you must publish the proposal to GitHub pages interactively the first time.

-From the command line, run `quarto publish gh-pages isc-proposal.Qmd`.
+From the command line, run `quarto publish gh-pages isc-proposal.qmd`.
 After this, the GitHub action should run every time you push a commit to the main branch.
 Your rendered proposal can then be viewed at https://your-user-name.github.io/your-repo-name/

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">ISC Boilerplate</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/stephlocke" property="cc:attributionName" rel="cc:attributionURL">Stephanie Locke</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/RConsortium/isc-proposal" rel="dct:source">https://github.com/RConsortium/isc-proposal</a>.